Rice Stuffing

 Ingredient notes

 • White rice: Search out long-grain, jasmine, or basmati rice, but avoid short-grain rice (bomba, risotto, sushi) which is too glutinous and sticky for this recipe.
-If you have your heart set on brown rice, the stuffing will need additional time to cook.
+If you have your heart set on brown rice or fiber-rich wild rice stuffing, the dish will need additional time to cook.

 Step-by-step instructions

-1. In a medium saucepan, heat olive oil.
+1. In a medium saucepan or large skillet, heat olive oil over medium-high heat.
 Add onion and cook until softened and translucent, about 5 minutes.

 Cooked onion in a black skillet.